nahamsec/Resources-for-Beginner-Bug-Bounty-Hunters/README.md

 - [Mindset & Mental Health](/assets/health.md)

 ---
-If you have more questions or suggestions, come the [Discord Server](https://discord.gg/9jZxjQ5) of nahamsec !
+If you have more questions or suggestions, check our [NahamSec's Discord](https://discord.gg/9jZxjQ5)!<br>
+Also, feel free to check out the other resources:
+- Nahamsec on [YouTube](https://www.youtube.com/channel/UCCZDt7MuC3Hzs6IH4xODLBw) and on [Twitch](https://www.twitch.tv/nahamsec)